 As the Debian distro does not contain any proprietary blobs, so there might be some problems with drivers and firmware.
 That means Debian lacks some of the essential proprietary firmware by default, but the users can enable the repository and install it manually like other paid software.

 On the other hand, Ubuntu doesn’t care much whether it’s paid, free, open source, or closed source, so it includes as many drivers and firmware as possible.
 Ubuntu also lets you install and configure the necessary drivers and firmware automatically during installation or afterward.

 13. Debian vs. Ubuntu: Corporate Backing

-Debian is a community-driven open source Linux distribution, and the primary aim of it is to be robust, capable, and, most importantly, free.
+Debian is a community-driven open source Linux distribution, and its primary aim is to be robust, capable, and, most importantly, free.
 On the other hand, Ubuntu is also a free and open source like Debian, but it’s backed up and developed by a Canonical corporate company.